Type::Params

 See the section below for more information on parameter options.

-If a signature uses named parameters, the values are returned by the coderef as an object:
+If a signature uses named parameters, the values are supplied to the function as a single parameter object:

 return $arg->num1 + $arg->num2;